nyudlts/medialog-vagrant/README.md

 then open a browser to http://localhost:3100

-youcna log in with admin@example.com/password
+you should be able to now log in with: admin@example.com/password